Canon 200D vs Nikon D7000

 It is notable that the 200D offers wifi support, while the D7000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The 200D is a recent model that features in the current product line-up of Canon.
-In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+Both the 200D and the D7000 have been discontinued, but can regularly be found used on eBay.
+The D7000 was replaced by the Nikon D7100, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 200D vs Nikon D7000